Damir Črnčec: Professional career

 From 14 September 2018 to 13 March 2020, he served as the National Security Advisor to Slovenian Prime Minister Marjan Šarec.

 During his tenure, he was also appointed as chief arbitration implementer between Slovenia and Croatia by the Government of Slovenia.

-He was appointed to the position of State Secretary for Defense on June 1, 2022.
+He was appointed to the position of State Secretary for Defence on June 1, 2022.
+As part of his duties, he signed a Programme Agreement with Germany on 6 December 2023 for the procurement of air defence systems, which includes the procurement of the IRIS-T SLM systems.

+He is the recipient of numerous medals and awards.
+In 2023, he received the Medal of Assistance to the Armed Forces of Ukraine for his personal contribution to the development of the Armed Forces of Ukraine and fruitful cooperation with the Ministry of Defence of Ukraine, in light of the Russian invasion of Ukraine.

+Since September 2022, he has been serving on the Managing Board of ITF Enhancing Human Security, a humanitarian, non-profit organization that focuses on humanitarian de-mining, conventional weapons destruction, policy development, and other forms of post-conflict assistance, as a Representative of Slovenia.
+He has also been a member of the Executive Board of the Centre for European Perspective (CEP) since September 2022.
+The Centre contributes to regional stability and prosperity through developing and strengthening friendly relations with beneficiary countries and in achieving visibility of Slovenian know-how in the region.

+Since February 1, 2025 he is the Assistant to the President of the Management Board for Corporate Security at the Slovenian Sovereign Holding.
+On September 1st of the same year, he also became the Chairman of the Supervisory Board of DOVOS, a company focused on defense, security, and resilience.

 Academic career

 Črnčec is an associate professor at the Graduate School of Government and European Studies covering the areas of national and international security and intelligence.
 From October 2016 until September 2017, he was the Dean at the Graduate School of Government and European Studies.

 He is the long-time Head of the Chair for National and International Security Studies.

 He obtained his Ph.D. in political science at the University of Ljubljana in 2008.
 He has taken part in numerous courses in the field of national and international security in Slovenia and abroad, either as a student, lecturer or visiting professor at the George C. Marshall European Centre for Security Studies, Harvard University, National Intelligence University and University of Donja Gorica.